As an Amazon Associate I earn from qualifying purchases.

 - A salsa of your choice.
 I mostly will use homemade salsa verde

-I can guarantee you that if you follow this deer recipe, you will win over the tongue haters.
+I can guarantee you that if you make these deer tongue tacos, you will win over the tongue haters.
 Just don’t tell them what they’re eating until the last tortilla is gone.
+I also have another version of tongue tacos, where you grill the braised venison to finish it.

 - 1 large onion, chopped